 "Bad ass?" she lights up with a smile.
 "I know, you don't have to say it."

 Dean laughs.
 "I like it.
 A lot, actually."
 He does.
 He also finds it pretty hot in all honesty.
-He isn't usually a tattooed chick kind of guy, but she pulls it off.
+Tattoos are always sexy, that's a rule.

 She tosses him the new t-shirt and turns to the bathroom door.
 He pulls the shirt over his head and into place before looking at her with high hopes.
 "So doctor, wasn't it whiskey you were telling me to take earlier?"